hilary-chen/RTutorial/PLP1-Intro_Background.md

   2. *r-devel* - This is a developmental version that is used to implement changes to R that may be later released.

 #HISTORY
 The beginnings of its development began at the University of Auckland, in 1992.
 R was originally developed as a way to teach intro-level statistics at the University--initiated by Robert Gentleman and Ross Ihaka.
-R gets a lot of its "inspiration" and derivation from S (for its syntax) and Scheme (for its semantics).
+R gets a lot of its "inspiration" and derivation from Lisp, S (for its syntax), and Scheme (for its semantics).

 By 1994, a introductory version was completed and was released free to a select email list of people.
 Finally, after years of responding to bug reports and comments, in 2000, it was realeased to the public as a free software project.